-- 1. any felony involving violence,
+- 1. any felony involving violence

-- 2. rape or sexual battery,
+- 2. rape or sexual battery

-- 3. lewd and lascivious act on a student under sixteen (16) years of age,
+- 3. lewd and lascivious act on a student under sixteen (16) years of age

-- 4. concealed weapon,
+- 4. concealed weapon

-- 5. armed robbery,
+- 5. armed robbery

-- 6. sale of illegal drugs,
+- 6. sale of illegal drugs

-- 7. possession of a bomb,
+- 7. possession of a bomb

-- 8. any felony involving the use of a firearm,
+- 8. any felony involving the use of a firearm

-- 9. battery on school system employee or official, or
+- 9. battery on school system employee or official

-- 10. aggravated battery.
+- 10. aggravated battery

-- 11. There may be other charges that will justify suspension under this provision, if the principal determines that the student's presence at school after being charged will have an adverse impact on the school.
+There may be other charges that will justify suspension under this provision, if the principal determines that the student's presence at school after being charged will have an adverse impact on the school.

-D. Extension of Three (3) Day Suspension
+D. Extension of Three-Day Suspension

-If the principal suspends a student for three (3) days, the Superintendent may extend the student's suspension until the outcome of the criminal charges that have been filed against the student is complete.
+If the principal suspends a student for three days, the superintendent may extend the student's suspension until the outcome of the criminal charges filed against the student is complete.
 During the student's suspension, pending the outcome of the criminal charges, the student will be assigned to an alternative educational program.